 - I can see a good model with R-Square = 0.839

-- As R-Squared and adjusted R-Squared is very close, we can assume none of the other variable need to add into the model as a predictor.
+- As R-squared and adjusted R-squared are very close, we can assume none of the other variables need to be added to the model as a predictor.

-- Model have Durbin-Watson:2.132 which is between 0 and 4, we can assume there is no Autocorrelation
+- The model has Durbin-Watson:2.132 which is between 0 and 4, we can assume there is no Autocorrelation

 - As we can see VIF<5 which means no Multicollinearity

-- P-value is less 0.05 which means they are highly significant variables.
+- P-value is less than 0.05 which means they are highly significant variables.

 Footnotes

-OK, that’s it, we are done now.
 If you have any questions or suggestions, please feel free to reach out to me.
-I’ll come up with more Machine Learning topic soon.
+I’ll come up with more Machine Learning topics soon.

 Thanks for sharing important topics in free for us(beginners)in simple language